 The most significant trends in data right now, whether first, second, or third party, revolve around ever changing privacy guidelines and regulations.
-This new era of privacy protections started in May 2018 with GDPR—the data protection and privacy regulations enacted by the European Union—and continues today, as several states in the United States said they’re considering similar legislation.
-One such example is the California Consumer Privacy Act of 2018 (CCPA), which will go into effect Jan.
+This new era of privacy protections started in May 2018 with GDPR—the data protection and privacy regulations enacted by the European Union—and continues today, as several states in the United States are enacting similar legislation.
+One example is the California Consumer Privacy Act of 2018 (CCPA), which was passed and went into effect Jan.
 1, 2020.

 This legislation outlines new rules for consumer rights in California, and sets a precedence for the entire country to put ownership of data back in the users’ hands.
 When it takes effect, consumers will have greater control over what data is stored by a business, and how it can be used, including whether it can be shared or sold to a third party.

 By targeting based on the behavior of a group or individual, rather than content relevance, marketers are able to create highly targeted ads, and drive improved performance.